There are some interesting things going on in French menswear.

 The Berluti empire is by no means unique to Paris.
 But it is where the bespoke tailoring and shoemaking are located, with the former a takeover of the old Arnys workshop, and the shoemaking expanded with a few finely chosen names.
 If either appeals, then, Paris is the place to go for consultations and fittings.
 (And try to forget the sad demise of Arnys itself, which might well have been top of this list had it still existed.)

 Paris has a strong contingent of bespoke shoemakers, although mostly part of bigger houses.
 There is Berluti, there is John Lobb Paris (part of Hermes) and there is Massaro (part of Chanel).
-The two most highly recommended however are Dimitri Gomez, who works out of Crockett & Jones, and Corthay, which has a rapidly expanding RTW line but still does first-rate bespoke.
-Also worthy of mention are Aubercy and the recent solo launch of Philippe Atienza.
+The two most highly recommended however are Corthay, which has an expanding RTW line but still does bespoke, and Aubercy.

 www.meschaussettesrouges.com, 9 Rue César Franck